 Candida score is a diagnostic tool used in the ICU setting.
 Patients are swabbed for the presence of colonising Candida species in multiple sites.
 Such sites would be the groin, intravenous lines, endotracheal tubes, urine samples.
 The higher the number of colonised sites on an individual, the higher the score.
 High scores can then be used to select patients who are more likely to benefit from early, empirical antifungal treatment.
 It applies mainly to patients who are critically ill, whose clinical picture is suggestive of invasive fungal infection (candidaemia).

 Infection of the bloodstream with fungi of the genus Candida (as C. ablicans or C. parapsilosis).
 It is the most common fungal bloodstream infection in hospitalized patients.
 Mortality is very high.
 It reaches 50% in some studies.
-Although Candida albicansis still the most common Candida species causing candidemia, in recent years there has been an increase in nonalbicans Candida species, which may represent a therapeutic challenge given the different antibiotic susceptibility profile of different Candida species.
+Although Candida albicansis still the most common Candida species causing candidemia, in recent years there has been an increase in nonalbicans Candida species, which may represent a therapeutic challenge given the different antifungal susceptibility profile of different Candida species.
 This new trend is likely caused by the process of natural selection of resistant species to the most common antifungals used.

 Chronic Obstructive Pulmonary Disease causes impairment of respiratory reserve and may be caused or worsened by smoking.
 It is considered to be a major risk factor in major surgery.